amotto/SortingScript/README.md

 # SortingScript
-Java program that can load directories with text files, let you step through them one by one, and copy them to either a benign or extremist folder.
+Java program that can load directories with text files, lets you step through them one by one, and copy them to either a benign or extremist folder.

 Also, taking suggestions for a better name.